minprog/programmeren-1/lectures/05 Data Structures/index.md

     ![a box labeled list with arrow outwards pointing to two connected boxes, one with 2 and one empty)](list_with_one_node.png)

-*   To add to the list, we’ll create a new node the same way, perhaps with the value 4.
+*   To add to the list, we'll create a new node the same way, perhaps with the value 4.
 But now we need to update the pointer in our first node to point to it.

-*   Since our `list` pointer points only to the first node (and we can’t be sure that the list only has one node), we need to “follow the breadcrumbs” and follow each node’s next pointer:
+*   Since our `list` pointer points only to the first node (and we can't be sure that the list only has one node), we need to "follow the breadcrumbs" and follow each node's next pointer:

         // Create temporary pointer to what list is pointing to node *tmp = list;